 You will be taught from within core pathways offering the opportunity to either specialise or combine the disciplines of print, weave, knit and embroidery.
 Emphasis is placed on the development of personal interests and ambitions that reflect the breadth, versatility and potential of textiles within contemporary art and design contexts.

 Live project briefs and work placement opportunities allow you to develop these personal skills collaboratively and for external clients.
-Past graduates hold key creative positions in organisations such as John Lewis, Habitat, Paul Smith, Aardman Animations and ASOS or are self-employed as designers and practising artists.
+Past graduates hold key creative positions in organisations such as John Lewis, Habitat, Paul Smith, Romo Textiles, Aardman Animations and ASOS or are self-employed as designers and practising artists and many go on to study at postgraduate level.

 In Year 1 you will develop a broad understanding of textile contexts and the visual research, technical tools and skills the programme requires.
 You will be introduced to creative attitudes to learning, working and thinking.